alexbarcelo/tad4bj/README.md

 `tad4bj -h`

 First of all you will need a schema for your table.
-Look into the examples folder or go to [schema] for more detailed documentation.
+Look into the examples folder or go to [Schema](#schema) for more detailed documentation.
 Then you can prepare the database with:

 `tad4bj --table <mytablename> init <schemafile.json>`